Knee Osteotomy Surgery Cost and Procedure Information

 Damage to Surrounding Structures

-Your surgeon will always aim to avoid damaging any part of your body during surgery, however, damage may occasionally happen because of the way the leg and knee must be moved during surgery.
+The surgeon will always aim to avoid damaging any part of the body during surgery, however, damage may occasionally happen because of the way the leg and knee must be moved during surgery.

 Damage to nerves, ligaments, or blood vessels near the knee may cause the following symptoms:

 While uncommon, these complications may result in the need for further or revision surgery.

 Knee Osteotomy Preparation